vegawidget/ggvega/dev/TypeScript/quicktype/Quicktype.md

 bin?:  PurpleBin;
 bin?:  FluffyBin;
 ```
-Actually, the definition of `bin` in vega-lite schema is:
+Actually, the definition of `bin` in Vega-Lite schema is:
 ```{json-schema}
 "ConditionalSelection<TextFieldDef>.bin": {
           "anyOf": [